 In the early 2000’s, parents at Southwest organized the Quality Education Campaign, later named the Southwest Education Fund, when they saw declining budgets impact Southwest’s ability to ensure that every student, regardless of background, receives the tools they need to succeed.
 In 2013, the alumni and parent fundraising groups combined to create the new Southwest Foundation, which continues to work to provide an exceptional experience for all Southwest students.

 Seniors at Southwest may apply for scholarships from the Southwest Foundation in the spring of their senior year.
-Southwest's guidance counselors provide information about what scholarships are available and how to apply online through the Naviance system.
-Scholarship winners are announced at the Senior Awards Ceremony.
+Southwest's guidance counselors provide information about scholarships and how to apply online through the Naviance system.
+Scholarship winners are announced at the Senior Awards Ceremony each May.

 In the 2017-18 school year, the Southwest Foundation will support Southwest's students with a huge variety of programs.
 The Foundation's goal is to raise $110,915 to fund approved grant requests submitted to the Foundation in the spring of 2017 by teachers and the administration.